-This stained glass window, which was dedicated to a man named Daniel, is by the Hardmans firm and was made in 1907.
+This stained glass window, which was dedicated to a man named Daniel, is by Hardman & Co. and was made in 1907.
 In this image, the prophet Daniel deliberately resembles traditional depictions of Christ, to show that the story also contains a message about Jesus.

 Daniel was abandoned to death in the lion’s den and a stone rolled over what should have become his tomb.
 However, through the intervention of God he survived death and lived to tell the tale.
 As Scripture says (Daniel 6:24), “no kind of harm was found on him, because he had trusted in his God.”
-From the perspective of the Gospel, this has traditionally been understood as an anticipation of the Resurrection of Christ, who would also conquer death and escape from a sealed tomb.
+From a Christian perspective, this has traditionally been understood as an anticipation of the Resurrection of Christ, who would also conquer death and escape from a sealed tomb.

 See the full image: